owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 1. high coupling between domain model and data source,
 2. bloated domain model with a mix of domain logic and application logic,
-3. presentation behavior leaked into views, and
+3. presentation behaviour leaked into views, and
 4. high coupling between view data and template

 To understand these problems better as well as to figure out possible